mdiin/fireplace-boot-example/README.md

 1. In a terminal, run `boot watch cljs-repl cljs -usO none reload` to start a
 2. In a browser, open `target/index.html`
-2. `vim build.boot`
-3. `:set ft=clojure`
+3. Open any of the files in `src/cljs` with vim
 4. `:Connect` with the nREPL port from step 1
-5. `cqp` and invoke `(require '[adzerk.boot-cljs-repl :refer :all])`
-6. `cqp` and invoke `(start-repl)`
+5. `:Piggieback (boot.user/repl-env)`

-You should now have a browser-connected REPL from the `user` namespace, and the browser console should say "Opened Websocket REPL connection".
+You should now have a browser-connected REPL and the browser console should say "Opened Websocket REPL connection".

-If you try switching to a different namespace, e.g. `fireplace-boot-example`, you should see that the browser REPL is not available there.

 ## License